RobinCamarasa/Boundary-Point-Extraction/README.md

 ## Structure

-- `.gitlab-ci.yml`: File that set up of the continous integration.
-It is a simplified version of the [vanilla python gitlab-ci setup file][gitlab-ci]
 - `CONTRIBUTING.md`: File that set up of the continous integration
 - `MLproject`: File that set up MLexperiments
 - `LICENSE`: File that contains the legal license